Perfect class for students recovering from illness or injury, or for the new student who

 Ashtanga Yoga is a traditional style of yoga that involves synchronizing the breath with movement

 thereby creating an intense internal heat (and sweat!) purifying both the body and the mind.
+Students in this class

 The traditional way of learning Ashtanga yoga, the Mysore class is the way Ashtanga Yoga is taught